orf53975/libShell/README.md

+This is currently being completely revamped to add way more functionality.
+There be dragons here.

 # libShell

 libShell is a library for creating shells for penetration test's faster.
 We decided to make it modular to decrease the time it takes to make a shell and allow the pentester to have more creativity in his methods without writing a bunch of code.